+Give Form to the requester.
+Do not send to the IRS.

-Name (as shown on your income tax return).
+1 Name (as shown on your income tax return).
 Name is required on this line; do not leave this line blank.

-2 Business name/disregarded entity name, if different from above on page 3. following seven boxes.
-4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): single-member LLC Exempt payee code (if any) S S Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) rint or type.
-Instructions Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
-Do not check LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member LLC that р Specific is disregarded from the owner should check the appropriate box for the tax classification of its owner.
-Sec (Applies to accounts maintained outside the U.S.) See S p 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name ar nd address (optional) 0, 6 City, state, and ZIP code 7 List account number(s) here (optional) Par t Taxpayer Identification Number (TIN)

-Enter your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid Social security number backup withholding.
+2 Business name/disregarded entity name, if different from above on page 3.
+3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+Check only one following seven boxes.
+Individual/sole proprietor or certain mptions (entities, tions on not ir ndividua e. single-member LLC Exemp t payee c ode (i f any) ty Stick ☐ Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ▶ Print or type.
+Specific Instructions on page Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+Do no LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single-member is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+LLC is Exemp code (i tion from f any) ı FAT CA repo orting čifi Other (see instructions) (Applies t o accounts r naintain ed outside the U.S.) Spe 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester s name a - See (- [, S 6 City, state, and ZIP code 7 List account number(s) here (optional) Pai t I Taxpayer Identification Number (TIN) your the in the appropriate box.
+The the provided made material and name given on the avoid ocial sec urity nu ımber p withholding.
 For individuals, this is generally your social security number (SSN).
-However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other entities, it is your employer identification number (EIN).
-If you do not have a number, see How to get a TIN, later. or Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Employer identification number Number To Give the Requester for guidelines on whose number to enter.

-Part II Certification

-Under penalties of perjury, I certify that:

-- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - 2.
-I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
-I am a U.S. citizen or other U.S. person (defined below); and - 4.
-The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.
+However, for a nt alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other s, it is your employer identification number (EIN).
+If you do not have a number, see How to get a - - TIN, I Note: If the account is in more than one name, see the instructions for line 1.
+Also see What Name and mployer identifi cation nu umbe r Numb er To Give the Requester for guidelines on whose number to enter. - Par Certification Unde penalties of perjury, I certify that: 1.
+The 2.
+I ar Sei number shown on this form is my correct taxpayer identification number (or I am waiting for a number in not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not vice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividence onger subject to backup withholding; and been n otified by the li ntern n 3.
+I ar n a U.S. citizen or other U.S. person (defined below); and quisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments ner than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
+See the instructions for Part II, later.
+Sign Here Signature of U.S. person ▶ Date ▶

+- 4. The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.